 More recently, Dina has further developed in the Slavic and Russian repertoire which has been central to her recent seasons.
-Role debuts have included Katya Kabanová for Teatro Municipal de Santiago de Chile and at Staatsoper Hamburg, Rusalka for the Glyndebourne Festival under Sir Andrew Davis and at Teatro di San Carlo, Naples, and Lisa in Pique Dame with the Sydney Symphony Orchestra under Vladimir Ashkenazy.
-This season Dina makes an anticipated debut as the title role in Jenůfa in Jorge Lavelli’s production for Teatro Municipal de Santiago de Chile, as well as returning to the roles of Tatyana for Florida Grand Opera and Rodelinda for the Bolshoi Theatre in Richard Jones’ production under Christopher Moulds.
+Role débuts have included Kátya Kabanová for Teatro Municipal de Santiago de Chile and at Staatsoper Hamburg, Rusalka for the Glyndebourne Festival under Sir Andrew Davis and at Teatro di San Carlo, Naples, and Lisa in Pique Dame with the Sydney Symphony Orchestra under Vladimir Ashkenazy.
+Last season Dina made a début as the title role in Jenůfa in Jorge Lavelli’s production for Teatro Municipal de Santiago de Chile, as well as returns to the roles of Tatyana for Florida Grand Opera and Rodelinda for the Bolshoi Theatre in Richard Jones’ production under Christopher Moulds.

 A keen recitalist and chamber musician, Dina Kuznetsova appears regularly at both the New York Festival of Song and the Chamber Music Society of Lincoln Center and features as part of the Music@Menlo series of CDs performing songs by Dvořák and Shostakovich.
-This season Dina returns to the Tuesday Musical Association in Akron in recital with Jinjoo Cho.
+Recently, Dina returned to the Tuesday Musical Association in Akron in recital with Jinjoo Cho.